Brendan is an accomplished, progressive and well-respected educator in Catholic Education.

 Brendan's academic qualifications include a Master of Educational Leadership, Bachelor of Teaching and Bachelor of Arts (University of Tasmania) and Graduate Certificate in Religious Education (Australian Catholic University).

-Di O’Rourke was appointed as the Deputy Principal at John Paul II Catholic School as of 1 January 2019.
-Di is an experienced educator and leader in Catholic education.
+Lauren was appointed the Deputy Principal at John Paull II Catholic School as of 1 January 2022.

 Student Support Coordinator

 Alison is the Student Support Coordinator at John Paul II.
 She coordinates the education support programs that provide additional support for individual students.
 She works closely with teachers, parents and students to support the diverse learning and specific needs in our school community.

 The key focus of Alison’s role is to support students using evidence-based programs, improving the learning outcomes for students and coordinating the planning processes and resourcing for students with disability and additional needs.

 Alison has a Graduate Certificate in Education - Special Education (Flinders University), Bachelor of Education (University of Tasmania) and User Level B Qualification from Pearson Academy.